stoneskin/stoneskin.github.io/Scratch/index.md

 # Learn programming from Scratch (for 3-6 G)

-**This class is for students of grade 3 – 6, who has no programming experience.
-Students will learn through hands-on projects on classes.**
+**This class is for students in grades 3-6 who have no programming experience.
+Students will learn through hands-on projects in class.**

-## Requirement
+## Requirements

- Each student need  below items for this class**
+ **Each student need  below items for this class:**

-1. A Laptop or iPad with at least 4G memory with internet access. (please make sure fully charged or bring a power cord)
+1. A Laptop or iPad with at least 4G memory and internet access.
+(Make sure it's fully charged or bring a power cord.)
-2. An email account, (parents please set up one for your kids, and let them keep the password)
+2. An email account.
+(Parents, please set up one for your child and let them keep the password.)
-3. An account of http://Scratch.mit.edu,(parents please check your email to confirm your kids acct after it be created)
+3. An account on [Scratch.mit.edu](http://Scratch.mit.edu).
+(Parents, please check your email to confirm your child's account after it's created.)
-4. Books for reference(optional):
+4. Books for reference (optional):
    > ![](../images/image3.png) ![](../images/image5.png) ![](../images/image6.png)

 ## Content